NodeScriptLang/guides/src/docs/getting started.md

 # Getting started

 In this section, we'll explore the platform's layout and how to navigate the dashboard.

-NodeScript requires no dependencies, configuration or installation, and will run in any browser.
+Firstly, NodeScript requires no dependencies, configuration or installation, and will run in any browser.

 ## Sign in